 - Thinking about resigning

-School Career Leads - senior consultants attached to a Specialty School with a remit for providing specific and information or signposting regarding specific Career options in that Programme.
+School Career Leads - consultants attached to a Specialty School with a remit for providing specific and information about that Programme.

-Local Faculty Leads – senior consultants with a remit for providing impartial trainee support on a range of matters including careers, based in each Health Board, appointed by the Deanery.
+Local Faculty Leads – consultants in each Health Board with a remit for providing impartial trainee support on a range of matters including careers.

 You can also arrange a confidential and impartial conversation with a member of the Careers Team.
 To do so, review our information sheet / welsh information sheet and contact us to make arrangements.
 If possible, complete a Request for Career Planning Meeting form / Welsh Meeting form to give us some background to your careers questions.
 Send this to firstname.lastname@example.org or bring it with you (Please note this is for Wales trainees only).